 herbal supplements that you're taking.

-- Tell your healthcare provider if you have a history of bleeding disorders or if you're
+Tell your healthcare provider if you have a history of bleeding disorders.
+Also tell

-- You may be told to take a laxative the night before the procedure.
-Or, you may be
+You may be told to take a laxative the night before the procedure.
+Or you may be given

 What happens during retrograde cystography?